Boekel: Land van Herpen

 Boekel was founded at some point in the Middle Ages as a settlement with a number of farms.

 In the 13th century Boekel was part of de heerlijkheid Uden.
 In 1233 a separation took place between the Land van Cuijk and the Land van Herpen and Uden.
 At that time Uden, together with Herpen, formed a unit of government called a heerlijkheid.
 Until the foundation of the city of Ravenstein, Herpen was the main city of this region.
 Rutger van Herpen sold or leased in 1313 or 1314 the community rights (gemene gronden) to the residents of Boekel and Volkel.
 When the noble lord wanted to improve his cash position, he charged the use of any of its soil, beginning with the wasteland in his heerlijkheid.
 This common land was mainly marshy land and barren higher grounds, such as heaths.

 Land of Ravenstein

-In 1324 the heerlijkheid of Uden administratively belonged to the Land of Ravenstein, under the rule of the House of Valkenburg until 1396.
+In 1324 the heerlijkheid of Uden administratively belonged to the Land van Ravenstein, under the rule of the House of Valkenburg until 1396.

 From the aldermen Herpen and Uden the Heikantsgericht was created in 1339.
 These stretched across the entire former heerlijkheid of Uden, consisting of Uden, Boekel and Zeeland.
 Of these aldermen, which in total had seven members, two were from Boekel.